Advice: vibrant clothes, patina and wear of materials

 Respect for the environment and people

-For a fabric that will give you allergies, one can easily imagine what its large-scale production inflicts on the workers in the factories that produce it.
-The same goes for nature and for cases of poisoning of water consumed by populations.
+For a fabric that will cause you allergies, one can easily imagine what its large-scale production inflicts on the workers in the factories that produce it.
+The same goes for nature and for cases of poisoning of the water consumed by populations.

-Isn't it reassuring to know that the clothing you buy and wear doesn't make a mess 10,000 km from home, or even cause deaths?
+Isn't it reassuring to know that the clothes you buy and wear aren't causing trouble 10,000 km from home, or even causing deaths?

 Thank you living materials.

-Industrial chemical dyeing factory in China, in the Tianjin region in the Northeast.
+Industrial chemical dyeing plant in China, in the northeastern region of Tianjin.

 Indigo extraction in India.